nsfm/dualsense-ts/README.md

 const controller = new Dualsense();
 ```

-If the device becomes disconnected, `dualsense-ts` will quietly wait for it to come back.
+If the device disconnects, `dualsense-ts` will quietly wait for it to come back.
 You can monitor the connection status with `controller.connection` using any of the Input APIs listed in the next section.

 ```typescript
 const connected = controller.connection.active